 - At 4 to 7 months: Babies now realize that their baby talk has an impact on their parents.
 They babble more and watch for their parents' reaction.
 Babies experiment with more sounds and intonations.
 They begin to raise and lower the pitch of their voices as they babble, just as adults do when asking a question or adding emphasis.

 As you introduce your baby to simple, short words like "cup" and "ball," hold up the object to show that it's related to your speech.
 Read colorful picture books to your baby.
-Point to the pictures, and name simple objects to reinforce his early speech development and model the importance of language and reading.
+Point to the pictures, and name simple objects to reinforce their early speech development and model the importance of language and reading.
 Practice using short words and then pausing.
-This will allow your baby to respond with his or her own baby talk and encourage the give-and-take interaction that's needed for adult conversation.
+This will allow your baby to respond with their own baby talk and encourage the give-and-take interaction that's needed for adult conversation.

 - At 8 to 12 months: It's a unique joy for parents to hear their baby say "mama" or "dada" for the first time.
 But the first few times may actually be accidental.
 Baby talk at this age is still primarily a hit-or-miss playing with sounds like "ga-ga," "da-da," and "ba-ba."